Kurresailakshmareddy/edxbootcamp_Modulechallege1/README.md

 ## Description

-This module challege is about meeting acessiblity standards for the Horiseon website which is a marketing , where website can be optimized for search engines.
+This module challege is about meeting acessiblity standards for the Horiseon website which is a marketing agency , where the website can be optimized for search engines.

 ## Task needed to achieve this module